sdarwin/Ansible-VNC/README.md

 # Ansible-VNC

-* Important Note: tigervnc 1.11.0 has been released.
-That architecture is different than 1.10.0 and prior.
-The Ansible role does not yet handle tiger 1.11.0, hopefully within the next 1-2 months an update will be made.
-Does not yet affect standard package on Ubuntu 20.04.

 Installs and configures VNC Server/Desktop.
 By default, this will be TigerVNC and Gnome.
 However, you may easily select from a few others including

 VNC Servers: TigerVNC, TightVNC, vnc4server